-Heather Mills is an internationally recognised Activist, Campaigner, Ambassador, Alpine Ski Racing Medal-Winner, World Record Breaker, Wife and Mother; Heather has worked and lived under a number of labels with one core focus: Overcoming Adversity.
+Heather Mills is an internationally recognised Activist, Campaigner, Entrepreneur, Alpine Ski Racing Medal-Winner, World Record Breaker, Wife and Mother; Heather has worked and lived under a number of labels with one core focus: Overcoming Adversity.

-Not afraid to upset the status quo, and with a perseverance and dogged commitment which many could only aspire to, Heather’s work and perseverance serve as inspiration to many.
+Not afraid to upset the status quo, and with perseverance and dogged commitment which many could only aspire to, Heather’s work and perseverance serve as inspiration to many.

 Born in January 1968, Heather worked in war-zones as an activist and London as a businesswoman and model until August 1993 when, having returned from war-torn Yugoslavia, she was involved in a road accident with a police motorcycle.